dmijatovic/rust-concepts/actix-gql/README.md

 For graphQL implementation most popular solution seem to be juniper.

+Note!
+The performance of this api is measured using the same tool (autocannon) as I did in my [todo-api-bench](https://github.com/dmijatovic/todo-api-bench) project. `This approach is slower that any approach used in todo-api-bench project`.
+The load test (30 sec.) with this api produces about 30k successfull request, while actix-web without graphQL produces about 170k successfull request on the same machine.
+This is quite significant difference in the performance.

 ## Usage

 This test todo api with actix and juniper (GraphQL) can use runned using docker-compose